contao/docs/docs/manual/guides/deployer.en.md

 `/current/public` (or `/current/web` respectively).
 A full example for the document root might look like `/var/www/foobar/html/example.org/current/public`.

+{{% notice "info" %}}
-Contao is slowly migrating to use the `/public` folder of the project as the document root.
-When your Contao 4.13 installation is still using the folder `/web` as public directory, please explicitly set it in the `composer.json` of the project:
+By default, Contao uses the `/public` folder of the project as the document root.
+If your Contao installation is still using the legacy `/web` folder as public directory, please explicitly set it in the `composer.json` of the project:

 ```json